locationtech/geomesa/docs/user/appendix/metrics.rst

       # use prometheus "standard" names - see https://docs.micrometer.io/micrometer/reference/implementations/prometheus.html#_the_prometheus_rename_filter
       rename = false
       common-tags = { "application" = "my-app" }
+      # port used to serve metrics - not used if push-gateway is defined
       port = 9090
       # additional config can also be done via sys props - see https://prometheus.github.io/client_java/config/config/
       properties = {}
-      # omit if not using pushgateway
+      # optional - enable pushgateway for short-lived jobs, instead of the standard metrics server for scraping
       push-gateway = {
         host = "localhost:9091"
         job = "my-job"